-Retention Notification: A student shall be considered retained if he/she does not fulfill the minimum credit requirements at the end of an academic year to be promoted to the next grade.
+Retention Notification: Students shall be considered retained if they do not fulfill the minimum credit requirements at the end of an academic year to be promoted to the next grade.
 The parents(s) or guardian(s) of retained students will be notified of their child's academic standing by mail over the summer.